 You’ve probably seen a baby wrapped up like a burrito – that’s called “swaddling.”
 This cozy wrapping helps babies feel secure and warm like in the womb.
 It soothes them to help them sleep longer and feel calm.
 Swaddling is used when babies are on their back.
 When they start to roll or sleep on their side (at about 2-4 months), swaddling should stop.

 Swaddling a baby comes with both benefits and risks.
 If you decide to swaddle your baby, it’s important to do it correctly.
-Watch nurse Shannon Mercer’s step-by-step guide to learn how.
+The blanket should be wrapped nice and tight so it doesn’t unravel but give baby some wiggle room in the legs so they can bend.
+Watch this step-by-step guide to learn how.

-For more information on swaddling, read page 72 of our guide, “Getting ready for childbirth and your new baby” or speak to your healthcare provider.
+For more information on getting ready for childbirth at McMaster Children’s Hospital, read our guide or speak to your healthcare provider.